We are Family Solicitors serving Essex and London within reach...

 Getting you through it all, effectively and quickly.

 The Family Lawyers at Paul Robinson Solicitors are an approachable, sympathetic and tireless team of experts who will take the time to really listen, identify your priorities and understand your expectations.
 Wherever we can - and wherever appropriate - the family team endeavour to keep matters out of the Courts, and resolve the situation and reach settlements that cause as little pain and upset as possible to all involved.
-The team is recognised in the Legal 500 as one of the leading family law departments in Essex.
+The team is recognised in the Legal 500 as one of the leading family law departments.

 Resourcefulness, creativity and determination on your side.